shivannis/xandr-docs-public/xandr-docs/articles/bidders/completed-creatives-audits-report.md

 ---
-title : Bidders - Completed Creatives Audits Report description : This page discusses about Completed Creative Audits Report and how it allows bidders to see why your creative was audited, and how many creatives were audited over a period of time.
+title : Completed Creatives Audits Report description : This page discusses about Completed Creative Audits Report and how it allows bidders to see why your creative was audited, and how many creatives were audited over a period of time.
 ms.date : 11/21/2023

 ---

-# Bidders - Completed creatives audits report
+# Completed creatives audits report

 The **Completed Creative Audits Report** allows bidders to see why your creative was audited, and how many creatives were audited over a period